Quantum fluctuation induced time of flight correlations of an interacting trapped Bose gas: Conclusion

-The anticorrelations observed seem to rely on three important ingredients: (a) particle number conservation, (b) the dominant $p$-wave character of the quantum fluctuations, supported by a careful analysis of the interaction-induced quantum fluctuations~\cite{footnote4} and, finally, (c) the coherent nature of these fluctuations.
-Indeed, all important features discussed in the previous two paragraphs can be captured by a simple toy model incorporating these three ingredients (see Section~\ref{sub:simple}).
-The contributions $C_{\psi_0,\delta\psi}$ and $C_{\delta\psi,\delta\psi}$ reveal important information about the structure of the initial state of the system.
-The \emph{d-wave} symmetry of $C_{\delta\psi,\delta\psi}$ reflects that excitations are created in pairs $\pm\bk$ from the single mode condensate, while the $p-wave$ structure of $C_{\psi_0,\delta\psi}$, shows the coherence of these quantum fluctuations.
+The anticorrelations observed seem to rely on several important ingredients: First, they reflect the dominant $p$-wave character of the quantum fluctuations, as supported by a careful analysis of the interaction-induced quantum fluctuations~\cite{footnote4}.
+Second, they evidence the coherent nature of these quantum fluctuations.
+Finally, they appear to be related to processes, where particles move between the single mode part of the condensate and the fluctuating part, $\delta \psi$.
+Indeed, all important features discussed in the previous paragraphs can be captured by a simple toy model incorporating these three ingredients (see Section~\ref{sub:simple}).
+The contributions $C^{(1)}$ and $C^{(2)}$ reveal important information about the structure of the interacting superfluid state.
+The even symmetry of $C^{(2)}$ reflects that long wave length excitations are created in pairs $\pm\bk$ from the single mode condensate, while the \emph{p-wave} structure of $C^{(1)}$ evidences the coherence of the quantum fluctuations.